HARTFORD OPERA THEATER'S 11TH ANNUAL FESTIVAL OF

 THIS YEARS' SELECTIONS:

-HAVING GUESTS FOR DINNER - Music by Nicholas Bentz and Libretto by Robert Feng
+HAVING GUESTS FOR DINNER - Music by Nick Bentz and Libretto by Robert Ellsworth Feng

 THE SECRET LIFE OF SIRI - Music and Libretto by Luisa Matthynssens